DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 Indicative Content and Learning Activities

-In partnership with the library, deliver training and online exercises in library databases and resources.
-Teach students about the importance of supporting claims with appropriate sources and referencing.
+In partnership with the library, students will learn about the importance of supporting claims with appropriate stand referencing.

 Indicative Reading List